jguegant/tech.blog/content/C++/event-driven-pizzeria.md

 ###### At the operating system level:

 The questions that often arise are "Isn't it necessary for the underlying system to **wait actively** for any operation to be done?
 Aren't we just pushing the problem into the kernel?".
 Well, yes!
-But the kernel itself will be able to push the problem to the hardware level.
-For instance, a disk reading operation might just be forwarded by the kernel to the disk controller.
+But the kernel itself could be able to push the problem to the hardware level.
+For instance, a file read operation might just be forwarded by the kernel to the disk controller ; using [interruptions](https://en.wikipedia.org/wiki/Interrupt_request_(PC_architecture)) the disk controller can signal asynchronously the kernel that the disk request has been fulfilled.
+This signal can be bubbled back to the [userland](https://en.wikipedia.org/wiki/User_space) in the shape of an event. **A lot** can be done by an application during the lapse of time of a disk operation!

+- **Select**:

 I was telling you that these technologies are brand new, I am partly a liar.
-In the **Unix** world, a function called [select](https://en.wikipedia.org/wiki/Select_(Unix)) existed before I was even born.
-Using **select**, one can inspect the status of multiple components experessable some list of file descriptors, like a list of **sockets**.
-For instance, If there is the possibility to **read** or **write** on one ore more of these file descriptors, you will be notified.
+In the **Unix** & **POSIX** world, a function called [select](https://en.wikipedia.org/wiki/Select_(Unix)) existed even before I was born.
+Using **select**, one can inspect the status of multiple file descriptors, like some **sockets**.
+In order to do so, you pass to **select** three different sets of file descriptors: a **read** set, a **write** set, and an **exception** set.
+The call to **select** will block until one of this set has been updated or after a **timeout** (Note that the timeout is really important here, otherwise we would come back to a simple synchronous solution!).
+Afterwards, one must iterate on each set to check which file descriptor became ready for a read or write operation (hopefully not blocking) or if any error has been encountered. **Select** is intrinsically a **Reactor** pattern.

-Available everywhere, your <del>smart-fridge</del>
+**Select** shines for its aivability almost everywhere: on your Linux server, on your windows laptop (yes, windows has a Berkeley Sockets API), on your Android Phone or even your <del>smart-fridge</del>. **Select** sets manipulations are not really user friendly.
+But the main drawbacks of **select** are the maximum number of items in a set and the manual iteration on the sets.
+On a standard Linux, the limit of items is 1024, which is fairly low if you plan to handle 20 000 connections simulteanously.
+The mandatory iteration on the sets to pin-point the interesting file descriptors has a complexity of **O(n)**, a complexity that could be **O(1)** if the kernel were pruning the unchanged file descriptors.

+- **Poll & epoll**:

+test

+- **Kqueue**:

+- **create event**:

+- **IOCP**:

+- **Specific APIs**:

 Reactor more popular as a system implementation.